 Mexico City expresses the best and worst of Mexico.
 Known for 3,000 years of human cultural achievement, this city is like an enormous living museum.
 It is one of the world's great capitals and, in our opinion, one of the best places to be.

-Just like other big cities, there are some neighbourhoods that are not safe.
+Just like other big cities, there are some neighborhoods that are not safe.
 Be sure to avoid unlit areas at night and seek safety in numbers, and you will be just fine!